New Jersey Pediatric Malpractice Attorneys

 Common Pediatric Medical Errors

+Medical errors are either acts of commission or omission that ultimately harm patients, incidences known as adverse events, many of which are preventable.
 For pediatricians, the most common subjects of malpractice claims are diagnostic errors, with brain injuries, appendicitis, pneumonia and spinal meningitis accounting for the most common injuries.
 Since their patients are young and unable to adequately communicate symptoms, the pediatrician must rely on parent observations, patient history and their own medical expertise when diagnosing and treating illnesses, diseases, and other medical conditions.

 Additionally, symptoms do not always point to one specific condition, but two or more.
 A child’s limited ability to explain their symptoms, as well as an incomplete picture of the symptoms or clues that might lie in family history and inherited conditions, clearly demonstrate why diagnostic errors involving children occur so frequently.
 As such, pediatricians must be especially well-versed in the medical literature in their field, keeping abreast of the latest science and medical developments, and vigilant over the best practices that alert their medical team to emergency care.